andychang-1/Data-Science-Principles-Final-Project/index.md

 ***
 ***
 ## Data Preprocessing
-This Kaggle competition is kernel only, so we can only use the provided data, therefore we planned on utilizing the word embeddings provided.
-However, to get the most of word embeddings the vocabulary of the training set must be in the embeddings, for example if the word "cat" is in the training set, there must also be an entry for it in the embedding.
+This Kaggle competition is kernel only, so we can only use the provided data, therefore we utilize the word embeddings provided.
+However, to get the most out of word embeddings the vocabulary of the training set must overlap with the embeddings.
+For example if the word "cat" is in the training set, there must also be an entry for it in the embedding.

 After exploring the data, we realized the data was quite messy and could be cleaned up.
 Cleaning the data was crucial to get better performance coverage of the word embeddings.
 With no preprocessing only 32.77% of all vocabulary in the question corpus was covered by the embedding and only 88.14% of all the text was covered.